 Essentially, farm animals would be able to stand up, turn around and fully extend their limbs.
 This will most benefit California’s approximately 19 million egg-laying chickens (statistics from CDFA).

-the Humane Society’s blog, the way some factory farms keep their animals has definite quality-of-life implications.
+As you can read in more detail in the Humane Society’s blog, the way some factory farms keep their animals has definite quality-of-life implications.
 I don’t think anyone would confuse putting chickens in cramped “battery cages” that don’t let them spread their wings, with sustainable farming.

 Factory farms also directly impact California’s watersheds.
 When housed in the tight quarters of “animal feeding operations,” or factory farms, chickens produce more waste than they would if raised more sustainably.
 Lower-impact farming practices, on the other hand, produce lower concentrations of nitrates, ammonias and other compounds that pollute our groundwater and soil.